techcto/quickstart-solodev-eks/pages/deploy-solodev-cms-kcmd.md

 </table>

 ## Step 2: Download and Configure kcmd.sh
-Access and download the <a href="https://github.com/techcto/quickstart-solodev-dcx/blob/master/eks/bin/kcmd.sh">Solodev custom kcmd.sh script</a>.
+Access and download the <a href="https://github.com/techcto/quickstart-solodev-eks/blob/master/scripts/kcmd.sh">Solodev EKS custom kcmd.sh script</a>.
 Place the shell script inside a directory you will use to access your Kubernetes cluster.

 Modify lines 8-21 with values specific to your environment.
 Line 15 corresponds to the region you want to launch within.
 Lines 8-11 correspond to the values of your Kubernetes cluster, which can be retrieved as <a href="https://raw.githubusercontent.com/solodev/AWS-Launch-Pad/master/pages/images/install/outputs-solodev-cms-eks.jpg">stack outputs</a> if the cluster was launched via CloudFormation.
 Lines 17-21 correspond to the values used to launch Solodev DCX.

 <pre>
 #GET VALUES FROM CLOUDFORMATION OUTPUT OF EKS STACK
-export CAData=""
-export EKSEndpoint=""
 export EKSName=""
 export ControlPlaneProvisionRoleArn=""

 #AWS
+export REGION="us-east-1"
+export USER_ARN=""
+export KEY="server.pem"
+export BASTION="1.1.1.1"
+#aws configure --profile profile1
-export Region="us-east-1"
+export AWS_PROFILE="profile1"

 #Solodev
 export RELEASE="solodev-dcx-aws"